makrischaralampos/personal-budget/README.md

 ## Testing

 Use Postman or similar tools to test the API endpoints.
+Make sure to include the JWT token in the `Authorization` header for protected routes.

 ## License